 WHAT IS THE BATTLE SEQUENCE?

 Not everyone calls it the battle sequence.
-In fact, that is specifically John Truby’s term.
-More traditionally it’s known as the climax.
+I believe this is specifically John Truby’s term.
+More commonly it’s known as the climax.

 I’ve also seen it called The Dark Moment.